 It is rare that a company can do its internal homework, complete a vendor selection process and contract negotiations, engage an implementation partner and go through requirements, design, configuration, testing and roll-out all within one calendar year.
-That said, you also can't define "perfect" as the criteria for go live.
+That said, you also can't define "perfect" as the criteria for go-live.
 Set realistic timeframes and criteria for go-live based on your company's specific constraints.
 Gauge the amount of progress possible based on your team's ability to participate in the process design, testing and rollout aspects of the project.
 Remember, your team already has day jobs.
 Finally, consider which requirements will drive the most business value, and prioritize accordingly.
 The majority of the benefits may be achieved through just a portion of the most important requirements.

-Several years ago, a large retailer wanted to design a future state planning and forecasting solution to address all the needs of Operations, Merchandising and Corporate business units.
-They insisted on gathering an exhaustive list of detailed requirements from every group in the company.
+Several years ago, a large retailer wanted to design a future state planning and forecasting solution to address all the needs of the operations, merchandising and corporate business units.
+The retailer's leaders insisted on gathering an exhaustive list of detailed requirements from every group in the company.
 The requirements gathering process, alone, stretched out over several years as they tried to build consensus among all groups involved.
-Without clear decision leadership and criteria for what "done" looked like, the subsequent development process took another 3 years as they attempted to reconcile all of the complex and sometimes conflicting requirements.
-By the time the system was ready for rollout, another company acquired them, and all system and process work was put on hold.
+Without clear decision leadership and criteria for what "done" looked like, the subsequent development process took another three years as they attempted to reconcile all of the complex and sometimes conflicting requirements.
+By the time the system was ready for rollout, another company acquired the retailer, and all system and process work was put on hold.